2020/21 Taught Postgraduate Programme Catalogue

 The optional modules listed are indicative of those available.
 The School reserves the right to withdraw and introduce new optional modules in line with the annual review and development of teaching within the School.

-Candidates will be required to study 40 credits from the following optional modules
+Candidates will be required to study 40 credits from the following pathway modules

 Browse Other Catalogues